Chris Caffery

-Christopher Caffery (born September 9, 1967) is an American musician, best known for his work as a member of Savatage and the Trans-Siberian Orchestra.
-Recently, Chris has been pursuing a solo career, releasing four albums since 2004.
+Christopher Caffery (born September 9, 1967) is an American heavy metal guitarist, best known for his work as a member of Savatage and the Trans-Siberian Orchestra.
+Caffery has been releasing solo records singing and playing guitar for almost 20 years, releasing nine albums and many singles since 2004.

 Biography

-Raised in Mahwah, New Jersey, Chris began playing guitar at age 11, but some of his earliest memories include performing the Beatles song Help! for a show and tell in kindergarten.
-Chris' favorite bands growing up included the Beatles, Kiss, Black Sabbath, Judas Priest and Rush among others.
+Raised in Mahwah, New Jersey, Caffery began playing guitar at age 11, but some of his earliest memories include performing the Beatles song Help! for a show and tell in kindergarten.
+Caffery's favorite bands growing up included the Beatles, Kiss, Black Sabbath, Judas Priest and Rush among others.
 He has cited guitarists such as Ted Nugent, Rik Emmett, Ace Frehley, Randy Rhoads, Michael Schenker as influences throughout the years as well.

-After only 13 months, Chris grew bored with guitar lessons and decided to teach himself.
-He was part of a band called "Blitzkrieg" in middle school and played a few shows, the first of which was at a bar in Ridgewood, New Jersey when Chris was only 13.
-At the age of 14, Chris and his brother formed a band called "Anti".
-Chris graduated from Goshen Central High School in 1984 and went on to become a professional musician, teaching students during the day and playing shows in the night.
+After only 13 months, Caffery grew bored with guitar lessons and decided to teach himself.
+He was part of a band called "Blitzkrieg" in middle school and played a few shows, the first of which was at a bar in Ridgewood, New Jersey when Caffery was only 13.
+At the age of 14, he and his brother formed a band called "Anti".
+Caffery graduated from Goshen Central High School in 1984 and went on to become a professional musician, teaching students during the day and playing shows in the night.

-Chris recorded his first demo tape at age 14 and his second at 17, which got him his first national gig.
-Chris was in New York City one night, hanging around in a club in the middle of Times Square, when he met the lead singer of a band called Heaven named Allan Fryar.
-They were looking for a guitarist and Chris asked if he could give Allan a tape.
-A week later and Fryar called, and it turned out that the band also needed a drummer, so Chris's brother Phil joined.
-The band was managed by David Krebs and a certain Paul O'Neill, who Chris would maintain close ties for most of his career.
+Caffery recorded his first demo tape at age 14 and his second at 17, which got him his first national gig.
+Caffery was in New York City one night, hanging around in a club in the middle of Times Square, when he met the lead singer of a band called Heaven named Allan Fryar.
+They were looking for a guitarist and Caffery asked if he could give Allan a tape.
+A week later and Fryar called, and it turned out that the band also needed a drummer, so Caffery's brother Phil joined.
+The band was managed by David Krebs and a certain Paul O'Neill, who Caffery would maintain close ties for most of his career.

 Paul O'Neill was later introduced to the Oliva brothers, Jon and Criss of Savatage by an Atlantic Records rep and O'Neill left Heaven to work with Savatage.
-Eventually, Paul invited Chris to New York, where they recorded the CD and introduced Chris to the band.
-But, Chris soon learned that a second guitarist may be needed in Savatage, so he learned all of the Savatage songs he could in time for Savatage's 1987-1988 tour with Dio and Megadeth.
-Savatage hired someone else, which left Chris very upset and he flew himself down to the audition.
-Chris was given the opportunity to perform, played 2 songs before the band stopped and hired him on the spot.
-The band went on tour, but Chris was kept on the side of the stage, hidden from the audience.
-Chris was only 20 years old and playing arenas and was happy, but miserable.
+Eventually, Paul invited Caffery to New York, where they recorded the CD and introduced Caffery to the band.
+But, Caffery soon learned that a second guitarist may be needed in Savatage, so he learned all of the Savatage songs he could in time for Savatage's 1987-1988 tour with Dio and Megadeth.
+Savatage hired someone else, which left Caffery very upset and he flew himself down to the audition.
+Caffery was given the opportunity to perform, played 2 songs before the band stopped and hired him on the spot.
+The band went on tour, but Caffery was kept on the side of the stage, hidden from the audience.
+Caffery was only 20 years old and playing arenas and was happy, but miserable.
 He left Savatage after the arena tour.